-In spite of the common connection to blockchain technology, however, there were some differences in the educational activities that enabled and even catalyzed student projects.
+In spite of the common connection to blockchain technology, however, some differences in the educational activities enabled catalyzed student projects.
 The Introduction to Blockchain course at Bryant (see Appendix B) was designed for more technically-oriented students with some programming background.
-Hence students were required to learn Solidity and implement a simple smart contract in an Ethereum development environment during the first half of the course.
-This exercise supported the second and fourth learning goals of the Bryant course:

-2. To enable students to evaluate and develop smart contracts using the Solidity language.

-4. To enable students to recognize the unique challenges of implementing blockchain including inability to easily change smart contracts and the inability to reverse transactions.
+Hence students were required to learn Solidity, a language for writing smart programming contracts, and implement a simple smart contract in an Ethereum development environment during the first half of the course.
+This exercise supported two of the five learning goals of the Bryant course: to enable students to evaluate and develop smart contracts using the Solidity language, and to enable students to recognize the unique challenges of implementing blockchain including the inability to easily change smart contracts and the inability to reverse transactions.
+(See Appendix B.)